mbfoss/ezpick.nvim/README.md

 - whether `:Ezpick` is registered;
 - the options that differ from the defaults;
-- as a warning, any option name ezpick does not define — `setup()` merges the table wholesale, so a misspelled one would otherwise be accepted in silence.
+- as a warning, any option name ezpick does not define: `setup()` merges the table wholesale, so a misspelled one would otherwise be accepted in silence.

 ## Using the picker <!-- tag: usage -->